mdsimpson42/converse/_posts/2025-08-11-getting-help.md

 I [qualified as a Mental Health First Aider](https://www.software.ac.uk/blog/becoming-mental-health-first-aider) in 2025, as part of my preparation for the SSI fellowship.
 I found the training to be really useful, and I would definitely say that any group would benefit from having at least one MHFAider on their team.
+They are not free therapists, but they can provide some assistance in an emergency, as well as signposting other resources and advocating for better mental health in the team.
+They are trained to be discreet and approachable, so you should be able to approach with confidence.

 ## 3. Employee Assistance Programme

 Your institution may have an Employee Assistance Programme (EAP) or similar.
-This is usually a service provided by a third party, and you can self-refer yourself to it.
+This is usually a service provided by a third party, which you can self-refer yourself to.
 They can provide confidential advice and support, including free counselling or therapy sessions.

 I have not used the EAP at my institution, but I have looked into it.
 They provide 24/7 support, including up to six